AnchitPandey/Weather-App-WPF/README.md

 # Weather-App-WPF
-WPF app to view weather of any location
+WPF app to view weather of specific location